replikativ/hasch/README.md

 REMEMBER THAT BREAKING THE HASH FUNCTION PROBABLY BREAKS YOUR DATA!

-You can extend the `IHashCoercion` protocol to your types and use free magic numbers <-111.
-Please point out flaws you find!
+You can extend the `IHashCoercion` protocol to your types and use free magic numbers -128<x<-111.

+*Please point out flaws you find!*

+# TODO
+- Use test.check/double.check property based tests.
+- Profile for performance

 ## Usage